 Creating Stacked Bar Charts in Tableau Desktop is very easy compared to any other Business Intelligence Tools.
 In this example, We want to Stack the Bar Chart by the Country Region So, we are dragging English Country Region Name from Dimension Region to Color Option in Marks Card

-Once completed, You can see the Stacked Bar Chart, as shown in the below screenshot.
-Tableau Desktop allocates default colors for every region, but from the Marked Region, You can edit the colors by selecting the Edit Colors.. option from the context menu.
+Once completed, You can see the Stacked Bar Chart.
+Tableau Desktop allocates default colors for every region, but from the Marked Region, You can edit the colors by selecting the Edit Colors.. option.

 Create a Bar Chart Approach 2

 Please select the Bar option from the drop-down list present in Marks Card

-Next, Drag and Drop the Color from Dimension Region to Rows Shelf, as shown below.
+Next, Drop the Color from Dimension Region to Rows Shelf

 Next, Drag and Drop the Sales Amount from Measures Region to Filed region.
 Since it is a Measure value, the Sales Amount will aggregate to default Sum.
 And you can see the Tableau Bar chart